 \section{Abstract}

-Hidden singularities in correlated electron systems, which are caused by pair fluctuations of electron-electron or electron-hole bubbles obeying Bose-Einstein statistics, are unveiled theoretically.
-The correlation function of each pair fluctuation is shown to have a bound in the zero Matsubara frequency branch, similarly as the chemical potential of ideal Bose gases.
-Once the bound is reached, the self-energy starts to acquire a component proportional to Green's function itself, i.e.\ the structure called one-particle reducible, to keep the correlation function within the bound.
-The singularities are closely related with, but distinct from, phase transitions with broken symmetries.
-Passing down through them necessarily accompanies a change in the single-particle density of states around the excitation threshold, such as the pseudo-gap behavior found here for the negative-$U$ Hubbard model above the superconducting transition temperature.
+Hidden singularities in correlated electron systems, which are caused by pair fluctuations of electron-electron or electron-hole bubbles obeying Bose-Einstein statistics, are clarified theoretically.
+The correlation function of each pair fluctuation is shown to have a bound in the zero Matsubara frequency branch, similarly to the chemical potential of ideal Bose gases.
+Once the bound is reached, the self-energy starts to acquire a component proportional to Green's function itself, i.e., the structure called one-particle reducible, to keep the correlation function within the bound.
+The singularities are closely related to, but distinct from, phase transitions with broken symmetries.
+Passing down through them is necessarily accompanied by a change in the single-particle density of states around the excitation threshold, such as the pseudogap behavior found here for the negative-$U$ Hubbard model above the superconducting transition temperature.